- About CSACI

 Harold Kim was born in Pusan, Korea and was raised in Uxbridge, Ontario.
 He completed medical school, internal medicine and allergy training at the University of Western Ontario.

-Dr. Kim has been a section chair in asthma, Board member and Treasurer for the CSACI and is a past president of the Canadian Network of Respiratory Care.
+Dr. Kim has been a section chair in asthma, Board member, Treasurer, Vice President and now President for the CSACI and is a past president of the Canadian Network of Respiratory Care.
 He practices in Kitchener, Ontario with academic appointments at Western University and McMaster University.
 Dr. Kim is happily married with five daughters.
 He strives to provide quality medical care to all of his patients and to support the subspecialty of Allergy and Clinical Immunology in Canada.

 Dr. Vander Leek completed both medical school and a Pediatric residency at the University of Alberta, followed by subspecialty training in Clinical Immunology & Allergy at National Jewish Health in Denver, Colorado.
 He is part of a private practice pediatric allergy clinic in Edmonton, Alberta, and is a member of the Department of Pediatrics at the Stollery Children’s hospital, University of Alberta.